 (i) We are advised that access for commencement of RW 1A & 1C was available as at 07/01/10 (following execution of FP agreement).
 That allowed Infraco access (unhindered by utilities) for those elements.
 Allowing for mobilisation it is reasonable to consider that Infraco could have commenced on or around 01/02/10.
 Also refer to section (C) above re MUDFA dates (available from January 2010 although in terms of RW construction this does not appear to have been the obstacle to commencement).
+It is notable however, that the remainder of works attaching to this structure cannot be undertaken until utilities are relocated.
+Expected date for completion of utilities works being 14 June 2010.

-(i) 'Significant' issues/events: In our opinion there were four main contributory factors, being (a) the IFC process; (b) the INTC process in respect of INTC 264 & 292; (c) late completion of MUDFA/utilities; and (d) the late execution of the FP licence.
+(i) 'Significant' issues/events: In our opinion there were four main contributory factors, being (a) the IFC process; (b) the INTC process in respect of INTC 264 (we understand that INTC 292 has been withdrawn); (c) late completion of MUDFA/utilities; and (d) the late execution of the FP licence.
 Taking those events in chronological order:-

 The initial IFC was issued on time on 30/09/08; but a revision appears to have been issued on 26/01/09 (17 weeks later than planned).
 MUDFA/utilities diversions were supposed to be completed on 31/10/08 (to facilitate a start on 1A4 Lindsay Road RW 31/10/08).
-Those diversions however were not actually completed suffice to allow commencement until circa 18/01/10, with subsequent phased completions forecast to complete up to 01/06/10 (current forecast 01/07/10).
+Those diversions however were not actually completed suffice to allow commencement until circa 18/01/10, with subsequent phased completions forecast to complete up to 14/06/10.
 This is tie's culpability.
-Running concurrently with this was the late provision by Infraco of the Estimates for INTC 264 & 292.
-Those Estimates have yet to be provided.
-This is a matter for which Infraco is responsible.
-Delay measured to 19/03/10 (when clause 80.13 instruction issued; but may not have been an obstacle to actual commencement).
-Each of those events could have delayed commencement in this area.
+Running concurrently with this was the late provision by Infraco of the Estimates for INTC 264 (292 now withdrawn).
+Infraco issued this estimate in two parts.
+The first estimate was received on 16/03/10 and the second estimate in April 2010 (check exact date).
+Delay measured to 19/03/10 (when clause 80.13 instruction issued (against INTC 264 first part only); but may not have been an obstacle to actual commencement).
+This event could have delayed commencement in this area.
+It is notable that tie has yet to respond to the later estimate received in April 2010.
+Delay in response to receipt of same is a matter for which tie is responsible.
 In addition, the execution of the FP licence is understood to have been delayed by SDS such that it was not in place until 07/01/10.
 This is either an SDS breach (which would excuse Infraco of the time) or if caused by a failure on the part of Infraco to manage SDS, it is a matter for which Infraco bears responsibility.